mame82/misc/logitech_vuln_summary.md

+The repo holding all the disclosure material for the research is published here: https://github.com/mame82/UnifyingVulnsDisclosureRepo

 # Summary / Overview of known Logitech wireless peripheral vulnerabilities

 There has been a ton of research on wireless input devices using proprietary 2.4 GHz radio technology.